Autodesk/molecular-design-toolkit/DEVELOPMENT.md

 # Contributing

 ### Who should contribute?
 Anyone with a molecular modeling workflow that they want to enable or share.
 Experience and research-level knowledge of the field is an important asset!
-However, limited programming experience *is definitely not* barrier to contributing - we can help you with that!
+In contrast, limited programming experience *is definitely not* barrier to contributing - we can help you with that!
 Please ask for help getting started in our forums [link].

-### Scope: What goes into buckyball?
+### Scope: What goes into MDT?
 Established techniques and general simulation tools that will be useful for **3-dimensional biomolecular modeling**.
-Buckyball aims to enable scientists to easily build new simulation techniques and workflows, but new, immature techniques, or those with limited applicability outside of a particular system should be implemented as separate python programs.
+MDT aims to enable scientists to easily build new simulation techniques and workflows, but new, immature techniques, or those with limited applicability outside of a particular system should be implemented as separate projects that *use* MDT, not *part of* MDT.
-###### Could (and should!) be implemented in buckbyall:
+###### Could (and should!) be implemented in MDT:
  * Physical simulation and modelilng: Lambda dynamics; homology modelling; surface hopping; RPMD; metadynamics; markov state models; a library of common 3D structures (such as amino acids, carbon nanotubes, small molecules, etc.)
  * Visualization and UI: transitions between different views; interactive structure building and editing; ray-traced rendering; movie exports

 ###### Should implemented as a separate project:
  * Computational techniques: fluid dynamics solver (not useful at the atomic level), biological network models (no clear connection to 3D structures); machine-learning based quantum chemistry (immature, untested)
- * Visualization and UI: visualizations for specific visualizations (not generally applicable);
+ * Visualization and UI: visualizations for specific systems (not generally applicable);